Arnavion/www-arnavion-dev/src/blog/2019-08-04-lets-encrypt-via-azure-function.md

 <section>
-<h3 id="why-use-the-linux-runtime-for-the-function-app">[Why use the Linux runtime for the Function app?](#why-use-the-linux-runtime-for-the-function-app)</h3>
+<h3 id="why-use-the-linux-runtime-for-the-function-apps">[Why use the Linux runtime for the Function apps?](#why-use-the-linux-runtime-for-the-function-apps)</h3>

-When the Function app receives the cert from Let's Encrypt, it combines the cert with the private key and uploads it to the KeyVault.
+When the `Acme` Function app receives the cert from Let's Encrypt, it combines the cert with the private key and uploads it to the KeyVault.
 Then it tells the CDN to use this cert.

-When I was coding up the Function app, I was doing it on Windows.
+When I was initially coding up the Function app, I was doing it on Windows.
 I had no problem with combining and uploading the cert to the KeyVault, but the CDN API to make CDN use the cert would fail.
 To be sure, I also did it manually from the Azure Portal, and it failed in the same way:

 >The server (leaf) certificate doesn't include a private key or the size of the private key is smaller than the minimum requirement.